jorgegorka/alvareznavarro/src/pages/posts/post-328.md

 We are calling a function named _createCompany_ and we are sending an object as a param.
 This object has the company name as a property.

 In that function we will create a new company, we'll also create a new employee and assign it to the current user.
-After that we will assign the companyId and a role _admin_ to our users (since they are the only user of our application and therefore the admin) as a custom user claim.
+After that we will assign the companyId and a role _admin_ to our user as a custom token (user claim).

-In another article I'll talk about user claims and why they are paramout to secure our applications.
+In another article I'll talk about user claims and why they are of paramout importance to secure our applications.

 Check the code for the [createCompany function](https://github.com/jorgegorka/svelte-firebase/blob/master/functions/index.js#L7-L35)